mattcooperdev/oh-baby/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about DJ Matt Cooper.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about babies.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to play the quiz.
-        3. As a First Time Visitor, I want to look for examples of the style of music Matt plays and see if they have legitimacy.
-I also want to locate his social media links to see their followings on social media to guage their popularity and activity.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about his gig diary.
-        2. As a Returning Visitor, I want to find the best way to get in contact with Matt with any booking or production requests I may have.
+        1. As a Returning Visitor, I want to play the quiz again.
-        3. As a Returning Visitor, I want to find community links.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added media (such as releases or mixes) or gigs.
+        1. As a Frequent User, I want to see if I can improve on my previous attempts of the quiz and introduce it to other players.

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used are black (#1f1f1f) and white (#fffffffa), with a red (#f11616) used as focus in the anchor and form inputs.
 This contrast is passes WCGA AA and AAA requirements.
         ![wcga](assets/md-images/contrast-checker.png)
     -   #### Layout
-        -  A simple scrolling page gives this site a clean, minimalist feel which creates the desired effect for the Artist.
-As the content focus is music, the lack of text deemed several pages to be uneccesary.
+        -  A simple page layout gives this site a clean, easy-to-use feel which creates the desired effect for the game.
+As the content focus is a basic quiz about babies, the uncluttered nature gives a sense of infancy and purity, like babies!
     -   #### Typography
         -   The Shadows into Light Too and Amatic SC fonts are the chosen fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Both fonts have a playful, childlike feeling to them that suits the ethos of the page.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, clean aesthetic that pertains to the anonymity of both the artist and the underground electronic music scene.
+The large, background image of cartoon clouds used throughout highlights the playful and easy-going nature of the game.

 ---